 - sparkling water

-People with type 2 diabetes should limit or avoid the same foods that are unhealthful for everyone, and they should also avoid those that cause extreme blood sugar fluctuations.
+People with type 2 diabetes should limit or avoid the same foods that are less healthy for individuals without the condition.
+They should also avoid foods that cause considerable blood sugar fluctuations.

-Home-made food is usually the best option, as it is easier to avoid the added sugars that are present in many ready-made items.
+Cooking food at home is usually the best option, as it allows people to avoid the added sugars that are present in many ready-made food items.